chunnodu/blog/content/posts/Flatmate from Hell.md

 Now I've known [good and bad flatmates](https://chunnodu.com/posts/2021-11-01-good-flatmate-bad-flatmate.html), but once I ran into this other type.
 Zero contribution most times, but 100% entitlement to an equal share.
 Prayed in loud voices and spoke in tongues, but went 6 months without speaking to folks who were subsidizing his rent.
 Funny, when conflicts happened he would still be the first one to yell.

 Did he move out after finding his feet to give his hosts some needed space?
 Of course not.
 A classic poor communicator, even basics like "discuss move out plans without prompting" and "leave as stated", got complicated.
-The dates dragged months, then into and over a year so it was quite in character when his confirmed move out date fianlly came by to spot him still at the apartment,without a word to anyone saying why.
+The dates dragged months, then into and over a year so it was quite in character when his confirmed move out date finally came by to spot him still at the apartment,without a word to anyone saying why.

 Remarkably, these types always approach as the original term runs out to say "Hey, let's move in together again"